Finschia/tutorials/keplr/example/README.md

-# Dosi vault Example
+# Keplr Example

-This is a simple example if how to Dosi vault extension injects the offline signer that is compatible with [finschia-js](https://github.com/Finschia/finschia-js).
+This is a simple example if how to Keplr extension injects the offline signer that is compatible with [finschia-js](https://github.com/Finschia/finschia-js).

 ![](splash.png)